 Conservation status and threats: This species is almost never seen due to its secretive nature.
 Without any meaningful monitoring, it is difficult to know whether such a rarely seen species is on the verge of extinction or doing just fine.

 Interesting facts: Flower’s Blind Snake is endemic to Thailand, which means that it has never been found anywhere else.
 It is only known from a small area of the country, with records from Bangkok, Ayutthaya Province, and Khao Soi National Park.

-Though blind snakes share a similar general appearance, they actually differ quite a bit genetically.
-While nearly all of Thailand’s blind snakes belong to the family Typhlopidae, or “Typical Blind Snakes”, Flower’s Blind Snake is the one local exception.
-This species comes from the family Gerrhopilida, known as “Indo-Malayan Blind Snakes”.
-You may see that it appears to have a different body and tail shape, and if you look closely at the head you can see that its glands are “peppered” all over the head rather than falling on distinct lines.
+Though blind snakes share a similar general appearance, some of them actually differ quite a bit genetically.
+Most of Thailand’s blind snakes belong to the family Typhlopidae, or “Typical Blind Snakes”.
+Flower’s Blind Snake is the one exception, hailing from the family Gerrhopilida, known as “Indo-Malayan Blind Snakes”.
+You may notice that it appears to have a different body and tail shape than the other local species, and if you look closely at the head you can see that its glands are “peppered” all over the scales rather than falling on distinct lines.

 Typhlops roxaneae, a new species of Thai blindsnake from the T. diardii species group, with a synopsis of the Typhlopidae of Thailand

 A Key to the Blind Snakes of Thailand

 A Field Guide to the Reptiles of South-East Asia